Extended Families (Friday Night Lights): Plot

 The Panthers win against Royal Rock Dragons, ensuring they make it to the state semi-finals.
 That night, Buddy (Brad Leland) is kicked out of his house after arguing with his wife over his affair.
 He then asks the Taylors to stay at their house for a couple of nights, which they reluctantly allow.

 During a party at his house, Tim (Taylor Kitsch) is asked by his new neighbor, Jackie (Brooke Langton), to turn down the music.
 The following day, he is approached by Jackie's child, Bo (Jae Head), who idolizes him.
 Although annoyed at first, he decides to teach him how to throw a football and even joins him to dine with Jackie.
 Against her mother's wishes, Bo explains that they moved after having left Jackie's abusive husband.
 Tim leaves soon after, planning to stay in touch with them.
 The following day, Tim fixes their rain gutter.

-Julie (Aimee Teegarden) is annoyed by Buddy's presence on the house, especially when she is forced to stay with him as Eric (Kyle Chandler) and Tami (Connie Britton) leave to dine with the athletic director of the Texas Methodist University.
+Julie (Aimee Teegarden) is annoyed by Buddy's presence on the house, especially when she is forced to stay with him as Eric (Kyle Chandler) and Tami (Connie Britton) leave to dine with the athletic director of Texas Methodist University.
 Bored, she decides to visit Tyra (Adrianne Palicki), who is throwing a party at her house.
 Julie invites Matt (Zach Gilford) and Landry (Jesse Plemons) to come over, but the party disrupts when Angela (Dana Wheeler-Nicholson) accidentally cuts herself by smashing a glass table.
 Requiring the presence of an adult, Julie is forced to call Tami to pick up Angela from the hospital.
 After putting her in bed, Tyra admonishes Tami for believing she is a bad influence in Julie's life.
 Seeing how difficult she is living, Tami consoles Tyra, claiming that Julie may just be growing up and she is not ready for it, and helps her in cleaning her house.